Moss Control for Roofs, Decks, and Sidewalks

 Zinc strips | Potassium salts | zinc sulfate | zinc chloride | zinc-copper | bleach

 General Information: Zinc strips are usually considered the long-term solution to controlling mosses (see photo at right: skylights are surrounded by galvanized flashing that has suppressed the growth of mosses below the skylights.
 The remaining parts of this cedar shake roof are covered mainly with the moss Dicranoweisia.
 Zinc strips and galvanized flashing are apparently relatively safe and inexpensive.
 They effectively kill or retard the growth of mosses and fungi and appear to have effect up to 15 feet below the zinc flashing along the length of the flashing.
 To use: apply the rolled zinc or galvanized flashing to each side of ridge caps along the roof peaks.
-Place a nail down each foot of the zinc strip.
+Nail at one foot spacings along the zinc strip.
 With each rain zinc is released from the strip and kills the mosses below the strip.
 For best results remove the existing mosses prior to treatment.
 The active ingredient is metallic zinc.

 flashing (example above) can persist for decades.
 Success rates

 vary with the degree of moss development and weather.
 Zinc

 strips or flashing are most effective before mosses are well developed.

 Physical removal of existing moss followed by installation of

 zinc strips or flashing is an effective long-term strategy for

 suppressing moss growth.

 Negative Side Effects: Direct runoff from the zinc strips or flashing to surrounding vegetation, fish ponds, or water supplies should be avoided, because some contamination by zinc is likely to occur.
 Zinc strips should not be used with strong acids or bases.